SMART about Tobacco is a series of tobacco cessation programs for Tennesseans.

-Everyone Smart about Tobacco, a targeted program that can be used by ANY healthcare provider and with ANY patient, will be developed in 2018 as an expansion of SMART Moms and Smile SMART.
+Everyone Smart about Tobacco, a targeted program that can be used by ANY healthcare provider and with ANY patient, will be developed in the future as an expansion of SMART Moms and Smile SMART.

 14.9% of women in Tennessee smoked throughout pregnancy giving the state a ranking of 41 AND it is estimated that 50 to 67 percent of children under five live in homes with at least one adult smoker.

 Sources: The Campaign for Tobacco-Free Kids, Mother’s Day Data on Smoking Moms, 2017. www.tobaccofreekids.org.
 Accessed 6/17/2017.

 American Academy of Otolaryngology – Head and Neck Surgery. www.entnet.org.
 Accessed 6/17/2017.